skip to main content

 Voluntary phase-outs of PFAS have already occurred, including the PFOA Stewardship Program in which eight major chemical manufacturers agreed to eliminate the use of PFOA and PFOA-related chemicals in their products, as well as emissions of those chemicals from their facilities.
 Currently PFOA and PFOS are no longer manufactured in the United States, but still enter the country via imports of consumer goods such as carpeting, leather and apparel, textiles, paper and packaging, rubber and plastics.

-Growing public concern over PFAS has also prompted EPA to develop its PFAS Action Plan outlining the steps the Agency is taking to protect the public from PFAS exposure.
-The Action Plan involves a concerted effort encompassing a number of strategies, and the participation of several departments within the Agency.
-Some of the key actions EPA is taking include:
+Growing public concern over PFAS has also prompted EPA to develop its initial PFAS Action Plan in 2019, outlining the steps the Agency is taking to protect the public from PFAS exposure.
+On April 28m 2025, EPA published an updated version of its plan to address PFAS, which includes actions such as:

 How Does This Affect Me?

 As more information becomes available about the extent and health effects of PFAS exposures, and as regulatory scrutiny continues to increase, it’s going to be more important than ever to know exactly how your business will be impacted.
 As with many other modern chemical management challenges, this is not simply a regulatory issue.
-Both internal and external stakeholders are demanding greater accountability from corporations with regard to their sustainability and chemical stewardship activities.
+Both internal and external stakeholders are demanding greater accountability from corporations with regard to their ability to show they’re managing PFAS risks, as well as risks from other hazardous chemicals.

 Let VelocityEHS Help!

-Our SDS & Chemical management solutions offer easy management of your chemical inventory and SDS library, with the capability of providing 24/7 access to SDSs for your entire workforce.
+Our Chemical management solution offers easy management of your chemical inventory and SDS library, with the capability of providing 24/7 access to SDSs for your entire workforce.
 Ingredient indexing features are even available which make your chemical inventory visible right down to the ingredient level, giving you the ability to know exactly where all of your chemicals are stored, how much is stored, and how much is used.
+From there, regulatory cross-referencing capabilities provide you with a Levels of Concern (LoC) summary of chemical ingredients on specific regulatory lists, including EPA’s current list of TRI chemicals.
+Even better, our ingredient indexing features now include a PFAS indicator that identifies PFAS chemicals in your inventory, and so you can have the visibility you need to meet regulatory requirements and make more informed chemical management decisions that protect the safety of your workers and meet stakeholder expectations.